 Most obvious, motorcyclists should wear safety equipment, like helmets.
 Missouri law requires all motorcycle riders to wear a helmet law.
 Not all states have such a law.
 For instance, Kansas has no helmet law.
 You should find and wear a helmet that is approved by the Department of Transportation.
 These helmets save hundreds of lives every year.

 In addition to helmets, protective or leather outerwear can help mitigate injuries if a motorcyclist is thrown or falls from a motorcycle to the ground.
 Road rash is caused by the friction of your body with the asphalt.
 This can a serious injury even at relatively low speeds with painful recovery and lifelong scars.

 Bikers should also drive defensively and take a proactive approach to ensure they are as visible to drivers of cars and trucks and not in a blind spot.
 Reflective tape or gear can help, especially at dusk or evening.

 Lastly, motorcyclists should follow the traffic laws.
 Obeying traffic laws is smart for two reasons.
 It will reduce your risk of getting into a dangerous position or potential collision, and it also protects you from any legal liability.
 If you are involved in a motorcycle crash while lane-splitting, you may still be able to win your case and recover compensation for your damages and injuries if you can prove that you were following the law and are a safe, responsible motorcyclist.

 Lane splitting may not be banned under Missouri law, but it should still be avoided because it dangerous and can put you at a higher risk of a motorcycle crash.
 Lane-splitting can also make it more difficult to recover damages on your behalf if you were injured.

 Contact Our Kansas City Motorcycle Accident Lawyer

-If you or a loved one was injured in a motorcycle accident, you need to contact a personal injury attorney who has experience in motorcycle accidents.
+If you or a loved one was injured in a motorcycle accident, you need to contact our personal injury attorney who has experience in motorcycle accidents.
 Our Kansas City motorcycle accident attorney can help you understand your rights to compensation and help you determine whether a lawsuit should be pursued.